Nathan Eckstein Middle School

-The Nathan Eckstein Middle School (originally Nathan Eckstein Junior High School) is an American middle school located in Seattle, Washington, and is part of Seattle Public Schools.
+Eckstein Middle School (EMS, formally Nathan Eckstein Middle School) is a middle school located in Seattle, Washington, and is part of Seattle Public Schools.

 History

 Eckstein Middle School is part of the Seattle Public School District and located on the border of the Wedgwood and Ravenna neighborhoods.
 It was named after Nathan Eckstein, a Seattle businessman, Seattle School Board member, and onetime director of Seattle Public Schools.

 The school originally opened as a junior high school in 1950 to 790 students.
 In 1971, it was changed into a middle school, teaching students in grades six through eight.
 For many years leading up to 2014, when school boundaries changed, Eckstein's student enrollment was about 1300 students.
-It now serves about 950 students, over 90 of whom are enrolled in the special education program, and employs 44 certificated teachers.
+It now serves about 1056 students, over 90 of whom are enrolled in the special education program, and employs 44 certificated teachers.

-Eckstein is known for its academic program, elective offerings, and award-winning music and technology education programs.

 In 1998, Richard Riley, the U.S. Secretary of Education, chose to deliver the State of Education address in the school's auditorium.

 The building is a designated city landmark.

 An urban legend exists among the school that a pool exists on the roof, inspired by a sign in the school where "Roof" is partially scratched off to read "Pool".

 Music Program

 Orchestra

 Eckstein has three orchestras.
-They are the Junior, Intermediate, and Senior Orchestras, as well as a chamber group. now taught by Angelina Kong after the retirement of Brad Smith.
+They are the Introductory, Intermediate, and Concert Orchestras.
+It is now taught by Angelina Kong after the retirement of Brad Smith.

-The Senior Orchestra goes on an annual retreat to Icicle Creek Music Center for four days at the beginning of February, as of 2019.
 The Eckstein orchestra program has won a notable number of awards.